 National Fitness Day

 Our 10@10 takes place on the first Wednesday of every month at 10 o'clock.
 It takes half an hour.
 Every student gets involved in this activity as part of their school team.
 10@10 begins with a warm-up in the school yard led by our ASC.
-We then participate in 12 exercise stations.
+We then participate in exercise stations.
+We move in a circle arund the school building.
+If the weather is good we move it up the field.
 We have some tunes pumping to help us move faster.
-Example of exercises include: Skipping, mountain climbers, step-ups, invisible chair, pop squats.
+Example of exercises include: Skipping, mountain climbers, step-ups, invisible chair, pop squats and hurdles.

 'Do Your Talking as You’re Walking’

 We have created a ‘Do your Talking as Your’re Walking’ route around the school.
 Students are encouraged to use this route at lunch and break-times.
 We have had several weeks where at the end of break and lunch-times the whole school participates in a ten minute walk of this route.